-Year's Accomplishments.
 Mrs. Louis D. Speir will be president of the Women's Club this coming year.
 She succeeds herself in the office she has so admirably filled.
+Others elected at the meetchub uns coming year.
+Sne succeeds nersen in the office she has so admirably filled.
 Others elected at the meet-ing of the club last Monday are: vice-presidents, Mrs. F. R. Getz, Mrs. Charles W. Johnson and Mrs. Beatrice D'Emo; recording secretary, Mrs. George W. Watson, Jr.; corresponding secretary, Miss Wilhelmina Backus; treasurer, Mrs. William E. Woodard; members of the board, Mrs. A. E. Kretschmer, Mrs. Donald G. Clark, Mrs. A. W. Guy and Mrs. Edward H. Mays.
 Miss Katherine Sloane Ward, special agent for the National Child Labor Committee, spoke in the interest of the proposed amendment to our national constitu-tion to abolish child labor in this country.
-Ours is the only country outside the Orient which has not, such a law.
+Ours is the only country outside the Orient which has not such a law.
 Last December President Harding endorsed this proposed amendment, which is called the McCormick amendment.
 Over a million children between the ages of 10 and 14 are employed in cotton fields, beet fields, coal mines, the glass industry, the timber lands and the tenement house industries.
 After Miss Ward's clear state-ment of the need of such a law, the club voted \$50 for the work of the National Child Labor Committee.
+The officers, chairmen of chapters and committees gave interesting annual reports.
+Mrs. W. F. Wooderd's

-The officers, chairmen of chapters and committees gave metresting annual reports.
+The officers, chairmen of chapters and committee.
+The officers, chairmen of chapters and committees gave interesting annual reports.
 Mrs. W. E. Woodard's re-port showed the treasury in sound condition, with a bal-ance of \$505.85.
 Mrs. John A. McFarlan's report revealed a membership today of 359, seventy-one new members having joined during the last year.
-Miss Withelmina Backus reported a large number of post cards, letters, etc., set by her during the year.
+Miss Wilhelmina Backus reported a large number of post cards, letters, etc., sent by her during the year.

-Backles reported uring the year.
 Mrs. Edgar D. Sealy reported on moving pictures.
+Mrs.

-Mrs. P. J. Eder reviewed current readings chapter meetings.
+P. J. Eder reviewed current readings chapter meetings.
 Mrs. Augustine J. Wilson related philanthropic work and the prog-ress of the scholarship boy.
 Mrs. Virgil W. Miller described the work of the civics committee.
 Mrs. E. M. Guyon reported on music.
 Mrs. George Smart told of the work of the library committee.